On vehicle antenna measurements

 connection should be used with the K515S”

-Taking this point to the extreme, the K515S includes a small sheet of insulating material to ensure the mount does NOT maintain an electrical connection to the luggage rack.
+Taking Diamond’s point about ground to the extreme, the K515SNMO includes a small sheet of insulating material to ensure the mount does NOT maintain an electrical connection to the luggage rack.
 Figure 10 shows the Forester installation.

 Not grounding the antenna is a taboo to many, but given the results Diamond seems to know what they are talking about.